Table of contents: Draining the coolant ↓ Flushing the cooling system ↓ Filling with coolant ↓ Coolant containing antifreeze ↓

 2. Insert the water hose into the upper radiator hose and flush the engine with clean water.

-3. Screw on the tank cap.
+3. Tighten the tank cap.

 4. Start the engine and warm it up to normal operating temperature.